sharif-ml-lab/GABInsight/README.md

 # GABDataset Experiments on Gender Bias in Vision-Language Models

+This repository accompanies the research on the Gender-Activity Binding (GAB) bias in Vision-Language Models (VLMs).
+The GAB bias refers to the tendency of VLMs to incorrectly associate certain activities with a gender based on ingrained stereotypes.
+This research introduces the GAB dataset, comprising approximately 5,500 AI-generated images depicting various activities performed by individuals of different genders.
+The dataset is designed to assess and quantify the extent of gender bias in VLMs, particularly in text-to-image and image-to-text retrieval tasks.

+Our experiments reveal that VLMs experience a significant drop in performance when the gender of the person performing an activity does not align with stereotypical expectations.
+Specifically, the presence of an unexpected gender performing a stereotyped activity leads to an average performance decline of about 13.2% in image-to-text retrieval tasks.
+Additionally, when both genders are present in the scene, the models are often biased toward associating the activity with the gender expected to perform it.
+The study also explores the bias in text encoders and their role in the gender-activity binding phenomenon.

 In this repository, we provide the code and dataset (GABDataset) used to examine gender bias in Vision-Language Models (VLMs) through various experiments described in the main paper.
 The repository is organized into three phases: **phaze1**, **phaze2**, and **phaze3**, with corresponding directories for each experiment.

 ## Repository Structure